Bhavil-13/Policy-Support-System/README.md

 `init_graph_attr` : Here, we are just initializing the graph, with capability vector, taluka name, and stress = 0.

-### Calculating Stress
+## Stress

 Here, we are calculating stress.
 These are the steps:

 1. Calculate the centeroid for each node, that will be the average of the neighbors of elements of the capability vector.
 Now, here, we are taking the centroid as the sum of those values, and not average.
 We will average them at the time of calculation.
 2. Now, take the l2 distance between the capability vector of the node and it's centroid.
 This will be the stress.
 Also, note that stability is just 1-stress for the taluka, and that is the only difference between get_node_stress and get_node_stability.

-### Aggregation
+## Aggregation

 The aggregate function simple takes the average of all the talukas in a district and maps them to the corresponding district.
 This function outputs a dictionary with key: district name and value: value to be aggregated.

-### Calculating Stress
+## Calculating Stress

-Calculating the stress values for different values of ANC/HM.
-Now, It can be put in a for loop, but the column names are not in any pattern that will give an easy for loop.
-Also, the column names might change in the future for the PIA file.
-So, that's why there is a little bit of brute forcing.
+Performing stress value calculations for various ANC/HM values presents a challenge as the column names lack a consistent pattern suitable for a straightforward for loop.
+Additionally, considering the potential for future changes in the column names of the PIA file, a somewhat brute force approach becomes necessary.

 Here, will will get the taluka level stress in combined_Impact_ANC/combined_Impact_ANC and district level stress in aggregate_df
 ### Sustainable Intervention Score Calculations

 The formula for calculating the score is: $$score = (impact_{avg} * stability) \over dissonance $$